923449221/Spider/README.md

-default is download all png ，try not do it
+The default is to download all PNG files.
+Try not to do that.